Final chapter of the Ford Mondeo ends in Europe as last model leaves the assembly line

 The main reason is that buyers are heading for SUVs and crossovers instead.
 Ford’s rugged-looking models accounted for almost 40% of its sales in 2020, and the Ford Kuga and Ford Puma are regularly listed in the UK’s bestselling cars chart.

-Previous spy shots seemed to suggest that Ford was working on a Mondeo crossover to sit above the Kuga but that has been denied in a new statement: “While we do not comment on speculation concerning our product plans, we can state that we have no plans for a future Mondeo in Europe”.
+Previous spy shots seemed to suggest that Ford was working on a Mondeo crossover to sit above the Kuga but that has been denied in a statement: “While we do not comment on speculation concerning our product plans, we can state that we have no plans for a future Mondeo in Europe”.

 Meanwhile, the next Vauxhall Insignia will also be a crossover and Citroen is working on a new flagship with SUV cues.